sigma-s/100-Days-of-Code/log.md

 **Thoughts:**
 Udemy - I am thoroughly enjoying Udemy's Web Development Bootcamp course.
 Video lessons have been a great addition to my learning process.
 It's very helpful being able to see what someone is doing as well as hear explanations opposed to strictly reading.
 I am now to the JavaScript section, and I look forward to learning.
 Again, I bought this course specifically for help with JavaScript so I'm excited for another opportunity to learn this content.

 Portfolio - The navbar was working properly, but the jumbotron engulfed the entire page.
-After being unsuccessful in figuring out where the issue was, I went through line-by-line (again) comparing to a solution from Web Development Bootcap (which led to another issue of the navbar icons not showing up, but I found an updated font awesome link on StackOverflow that worked).
+After being unsuccessful in figuring out where the issue was, I went through line-by-line (again) comparing to a solution from Web Development Bootcamp (which led to another issue of the navbar icons not showing up, but I found an updated font awesome link on StackOverflow that worked).

 Landing Page - When I first was introduced to Bootstrap, I didn't know what to think.
 It seemed to good to be true and almost like cheating.
-On Codepen, you simply click the Quickadd buttong, and you can then do all of these magical things.
+On Codepen, you simply click the Quickadd button, and you can then do all of these magical things.
 What has helped me understand Bootstrap a lot more was actually seeing the css file.
 I had no idea what the magic was before.
 Now, I can actually look through the css to see how everything works.
-It doesn't feel like cheating anymore because it's exremely intricate, you still need a deep understanding, and I can go in and edit things if needed.
+It doesn't feel like cheating anymore because it's extremely intricate, you still need a deep understanding, and I can go in and edit things if needed.

 Using Bootstrap, I started working on a new landing page for one of my sites, gamesandkeys.com (video game piano tutorials, sheet music, and midi files).
 My focus is not currently on music and I haven't made any video game piano tutorials for awhile, but the site is still active and still gets traffic.
 I think I may keep going with this new version and do a complete overhaul.